-Note: Social Security earnings limits change each year.
+Note: The Social Security earnings limit changes each year.
 This article is written with 2018 numbers.

-The Social Security income limit depends on where you are in the Social Security timeline.
+Specifically, the income limit depends on where you are in the Social Security timeline and your age.

 Scenario One: Retiring Mid-Year, Before The Year You Reach Full Retirement Age